-- More risk more gain: The degree of risk varies in different industries. - Entrepreneurs undertake different degrees of risk according to their ability and inclination - The risk theory proposes that the more risky the nature of business, the greater must be the profit earned by it - Profit as reward and cost:
+- ☐ Also known as 'Risk bearing Theory' - ☐ The entrepreneur earns profits because he undertakes risks - ☐ More risk more gain: The degree of risk varies in different industries. - Entrepreneurs undertake different degrees of risk according to their ability and inclination - The risk theory proposes that the more risky the nature of business, the greatermust be the profit earned by it - Profit as reward and cost:

 Profit is the reward of entrepreneur for assuming risks.
-Hence it is also treated as a part of the normal cost of production
+Hence it is also treated as a part f the normal cost of production